TylerTweedie/MyDFIR-SOC-analyst/README.md

 ☁️ VULTR – Cloud infrastructure provider used to host virtual machines and lab environment.

-💻 VirtualBox / VMware (optional) – Local virtualization platforms used if applicable.
+💻 VMware – Local virtualization.

 🛡️ SIEM Concepts – Applied Security Information and Event Management techniques in a practical setting.